Lingering in a gallery of the Italian Renaissance, National Gallery, Washington, DC

 Venus with a Mirror, oil on canvas, 1555, and detail.
 Titian, 1490-1576, Venetian.
 National Gallery of Art, Washington, DC

 The National Gallery, Washington DC has surrounded its Venus with four men and two women and the god Dionysos when he was a child.
 A third woman of the same period is in an adjoining gallery.

 Venus, the goddess of sensuality, eroticism, desire, love, fertility.

 Venus has pearls in her hair and her ears, a gold band inset with jewels around one wrist; and around the other, a gold chain wound round and round.

 Her cape of silk velvet is trimmed with two kinds of fur, its huge jeweled clasp pressing invitingly against her lower belly.

 A putto reaches to put a tiara of myrtle in her hair.
 The plant is sacred to her.

-Your eye is drawn diagonally across the canvas from the pale gold of her hair in the top left corner down her magnificent nakedness to the amber of her bracelet and then to the gold organza sash on one of the putti to the striped yellow of the voided velvet of yellow and brown under the putto’s feet in the bottom right hand corner.
+Your eye is drawn diagonally across the canvas from the pale gold of her hair in the top left corner down her magnificent nakedness to the loose gold of her bracelet and then to the gold organza sash on one of the putti to the stripes of the voided velvet of gold and brown under the putto’s feet in the bottom right hand corner.